SalmaAlassal/mrNetwork/Password Recovery/README.md

 rommon 2 > reset
 ```

-- The router will now reset and start its normal bootup process, however, the current configuration will be ignored.
-When the bootup is complete, you will be prompted to 'enter the initial configuration dialog', answer 'no':
+- The router will now reset and start its normal boot up process, however, the current configuration will be ignored.
+When the bootup is complete, you will be prompted to **'enter the initial configuration dialog'**:

 ```
 System Bootstrap, Version 11.3(2)XA4, RELEASE SOFTWARE (fc1)